What is Keratoconus?

 The disease typically affects both eyes, although only one eye may be affected at the onset, and it can be asymmetric.
 Early in the disease, there may be minimal or no symptoms, whereas in advanced keratoconus there can be profound visual loss, eventually requiring a corneal transplant.

-Corneal cross-linking is a minimally invasive FDA-approved outpatient procedure designed to treat progressive keratoconus (and other conditions that cause a similar weakening of the cornea).
-The two-step procedure involves application of riboflavin solution to the eye that is activated by illumination with UV-A light for approximately 30 or fewer minutes.
+Corneal cross-linking is a minimally-invasive FDA-approved outpatient procedure designed to treat progressive keratoconus (and other conditions that cause a similar weakening of the cornea).
+The two-step procedure involves application of riboflavin solution to the eye that is activated by illumination with UV-A light for under 30 minutes.
 The corneal cross-linking procedure strengthens and stabilizes the cornea, which recovers and preserves some of the cornea's mechanical strength.
 The corneal epithelium (the outermost layer of the cornea) is generally removed to increase penetration of the riboflavin into the stroma (the thickest tissue layer of the cornea).
 This procedure is known as the Dresden (epithelium-off) protocol.